The UNM Native American Budget and Policy Institute empowers Native American communities to improve their health, education and economic well-being.

 The NABPI will conduct research, budget and policy analysis, social justice advocacy, litigation and community lawyering to encourage Native American communities to create self-determined and systematic change.

-“Our Native American communities deserve to be healthy, educated and empowered,” said Cheryl Fairbanks, Esq., Institute Interim Executive Director (Tlingit/Tsimpshian).
+“Our Native American communities deserve to be healthy, educated and empowered,” said Cheryl Fairbanks, Esq., (Tlingit/Tsimpshian).
 “We have the opportunity at this Institute to develop indigenous policies which will have a positive effect to justify and access the much needed funding for our tribes.
 We are not the Indian problem; we are the Indian solution.
 This Institute is solution oriented and will provide the basis for bringing constructive change to our children, families, and communities here in New Mexico.”

 The NABPI seeks to forge a collaborative pathway to racial equity in New Mexico and across the nation.
 By working in cooperation with Native American scholars at UNM, graduates of the Pueblo Indian Doctoral Program and tribal elders, the Institute will coordinate research activity across the state to improve public policy decisions at all levels of government through a Native American lens.
-The Institute will work in cooperation with the Leadership Institute at the Santa Fe Indian School and utilize the resources available at UNM as well as the expertise of the RWJF Center for Health Policy and the New Mexico Center on Law and Poverty.
+The Institute will work in cooperation with the Leadership Institute at the Santa Fe Indian School and utilize the resources available at UNM as well as the expertise of the UNM Center for Social Policy and the New Mexico Center on Law and Poverty.
 It will also engage and mentor young Native American researchers and students in a variety of projects.

 “As indigenous peoples, we have survived systemic oppressive governmental policies that sought to terminate our languages, our culture, and our way of life.
-Today it’s important that laws and policies are informed with a tribal perspective in a new collaborative way,” said Alvin Warren, Kellogg Foundation Program Officer for New Mexico programs.
+Today it’s important that laws and policies are informed with a tribal perspective in a new collaborative way,” said Alvin Warren, former Kellogg Foundation Program Officer for New Mexico programs.
 “We have learned from past assimilation policies, and we can now move forward to effect change for future generations.”